St Andrew's Church, Farnham

 St Andrew's Church is an Anglican parish church in the centre of Farnham, Surrey.
 It is a Grade I listed building and surviving parts of the structure date back to the Middle Ages.
-It in the Archdeaconry of Surrey, in the Diocese of Guildford.
-The churchyard contains the grave of William Cobbett and there is a memorial to Augustus Toplady.
+It is in the Archdeaconry of Surrey, in the Diocese of Guildford.
+The churchyard contains the grave of the political activist William Cobbett, and there is a memorial to the hymn-writer Augustus Toplady.